Books like 'The Longest Night'

 Readers who enjoyed The Longest Night by E.E.
 Ottoman also liked the following books featuring the same tropes, story themes, relationship dynamics and character types.

-historical gay romance christmas friends to lovers trans-hero queer victorian small town 20th century curvy-hero
+historical gay romance christmas friends to lovers trans-hero queer small town 20th century curvy-hero victorian

 -